 Simon, Fagley, and Halleran (2004) and Levin et al. (2002), however, argued that humans are not always rational.
 The same person may react differently to the same situation at different times, or different people may respond to the same situation in different ways.
 Although empirical evidence on the effect of sex on access to finance and performance has been found, it has not provided clear insights into whether feminist theory or the rational economic model is more valid (Cron, Bruton, & Slocum, 2006).
-As far as gender is concerned, large-scale survey research shows that in all high income countries a higher proportion of men than women is engaged in entrepreneurship, despite an increase of female participation in entrepreneurship in many of these countries (Minniti, Arenius, & Langowitz, 2005; Reynolds et al., 2002).
+As far as gender is concerned, large-scale survey research shows that in all high income countries a higher proportion of men than women is engaged in female participation of increase despite an in entrepreneurship, entrepreneurship in many of these countries (Minniti, Arenius, & Langowitz, 2005; Reynolds et al., 2002).